elyukai/optolith-database-schema/docs/Git-Workflow.md

 ## Working with GitHub

 In the *Code* tab on the repo's page is an option to switch branches.
 Clicking on that will show a list of all branches that are available online.
-At the time of writing there are exactly two branches &ndash; the `master` and my own `test` branch.

 ![](images/Tutorial-13.png)

-Switch to your branch.
+Select your branch.
 It will now suggest creating a pull request.

 ![](images/Tutorial-14.png)

 ### Create a Pull Request (PR)

-A *Pull Request* (PR) is a request to merge the new commits from a certain branch into another branch &ndash; which is what you want: You want to merge your changes into the main development branch.
+A **Pull Request** (PR) is a request to merge the new commits from a certain branch into another branch &ndash; which is what you want: You want to merge your changes into the main development branch.

 Click on *Compare & pull request*.